-Do you like reading old magazines?
-I love flicking through copies of LIFE Magazine from back in the day, but today I’ve a new one to enjoy called Holiday.
-It was a travel magazine originally published during the 40s, 50s, and 60s, aimed at the cocktail-party-loving post-War jetsetter.
+I love flicking through old copies of LIFE magazine from way back when, but today I’ve discovered a new one to enjoy called Holiday.
+It was a travel magazine originally published during the 1940s, 50s, and 60s, aimed at the cocktail-party-loving post-War jetsetter.

 In Holiday magazine, travel was men in fedoras flicking open silver-plated cigarette cases in the boarding area, and society swans pirouetting to their seats, Louis Vuitton hatboxes swinging from gloved forearms.
 And every copy, while promising a glimpse at enchanting cultures and lives, reminded readers that travel was coveted and special—and had nothing to do with taking off one’s shoes to go through a scanner,” writes Vanity Fair.